 For his work on political violence in the twentieth century, he has received major research grants from the European Research Council (ERC), the Guggenheim Foundation, the Irish Research Council (IRC), and the Gerda-Henkel Foundation.
-He is an elected Member of the Royal Irish Academy and the Young Academy of Europe, and a Fellow of the Royal Historical Society.
+He is an elected Member of the Royal Irish Academy and the Academia Europaea, and a Fellow of the Royal Historical Society.

-Professor Gerwarth serves on the board of the Journal of Modern European History and the German History Society.
+Professor Gerwarth serves on the board of the Journal of Modern European History and the German History Society and Contemporary European History.
 He is also the general editor of an OUP book series, The Greater War, which marks the centenary of the First World War.

 Phone: +353 1 (0) 716 8379